blockdeep/libro/src/medium/Implement_Proper_XCM_Fee_Management.md

 ## Description

 The `FeeManager` trait is used to manage fees for executing XCM messages.
 When properly configured, it allows for fees to be distributed to specified accounts or components.
-However, if `FeeManager` is set to the empty unit type (()), all fees will be burned.
+However, if `FeeManager` is set to the empty tuple type `()`, all fees will be burned.

 ## What should be avoided

-Setting FeeManager to the unit type () should be done with caution.
+Setting FeeManager to the unit type `()` should be done with caution.
 This setting will automatically burn all fees collected.

 ```rust
 // Fees will be burned.